 Measurements are crucial when learning how to build a deck.
 Determine what you want your deck to look like and measure out the dimensions.
 Rectangles are easiest to build, but custom shapes can be worked with and are awesome to look at and use when they are done.
 There are a lot of different items you should think about and consider when you are measuring for your deck.
 You need to think about the entire space of the deck, railings, seating, and more.

-The process comes down to digging shallow, parallel trenches, placing cement footings in those trenches and placing frame boards between them to act as a strong foundation.
+The process comes down to digging shallow and parallel trenches, placing cement footings in those trenches and placing frame boards between them to act as a strong foundation.
 Then you screw in the frame and the floor boards and you’re done.
 Most of the harder work, like shaping your wood, digging holes and cementing boards into the ground is taken care of for you with cement footings.
-The process has become easy enough for every day homeowners to do themselves and make it look good.
+The process has become easy enough for every day homeowners to do it themselves and make it look good.

 So you are going to build a deck, and it’s time to figure out what kind of materials you are going to use.
 The materials can help calculate the cost of building a deck.
 Here are a couple different options:

 - Wood– You can use either treated or natural wood for your deck; these are typically the more traditional options.